PermutatedData/Raceline-Test-Suite-2/README.md

 ### Cone Sorting
 The algorithm used is a weighted sum of angles distances with 1-step lookahead.
 Hard cutoffs are used, likely giving slight performance benefits

+Turns out to be very sensitive to weights and other parameters (see Images)